ubports/autopilot/docs/tutorial/getting_started.rst

 Test Actions
 ------------

 Test actions will almost always involve simulating user interaction with the application under test.
-The two principle means of achieving this are generating Keyboard and Mouse events.
+The two principal means of achieving this are generating Keyboard and Mouse events.

 Using the Keyboard
 ##################